microsoft/AcademicContent/Workshop/11. Data Lake/Azure Data Lake HOL.md

     _Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the Data Lake Store has been created.
 Deployment typically takes a minute or less.

-	> Click the browser's **Refresh** button occasionally to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.
+You can click the **Refresh** button at the top of the blade to refresh the deployment status.

     ![Deployment succeeded](Images/successful-deployment-1.png)